Rare species, exotic plants and curious cultivars

 Discover this 2-acre hillside garden, created in the 1920s using seeds collected by plant hunters.

-Admire alpine flowers, dog’s tooth violet and the blue buttercup in spring.
+Admire alpine flowers, dog’s tooth violet and Himalayan blue poppies in spring.

 Visiting in summer?
 The magnolias and the feathery purple Japanese maple are unmissable.